When a land battle turned into false IRS criminal charges

-Cimarron County, Oklahoma – In 2007, Cimarron River Ranch (CRR) General Manager Sam Parker filed suit against the Commissioners of the Land Office in Oklahoma City, OK (CLO) for violation of its lease agreement with CRR on some 24,000 acres of grazing lands.
+Cimarron County, OK – In 2007, Cimarron River Ranch (CRR) General Manager Sam Parker filed suit against the Commissioners of the Land Office in Oklahoma City, OK (CLO) for violation of its lease agreement with CRR on some 24,000 acres of grazing lands.

-In 2009, then General Counsel for the CLO, attorney Guy Hearst, arguing in Judge Twyla Gray’s court for the CLO, made the following statement in open court, which is now part of the court record: “Your honor we intend to run these people out of Cimarron County”, meaning CRR.
+In 2009, then General Counsel for the CLO, attorney Guy Hearst, arguing in Judge Twyla Gray’s court for the CLO, made the following statement in open court, which is now part of the court record: “Your honor we intend to run these people out of Cimarron County,” meaning CRR.
 As appalling and bigoted as this statement was, one would think the CLO’s claims would have been thrown out of court on the spot, but they were not.
 Instead, insider Judge Twyla Gray granted the CLO summary judgment against CRR and CRR’s ranch was seized by sheriffs and sold at auction in April 2010, while CRR was appealing Gray’s ruling.

 In October 2010, Judge Gray’s ruling was overturned by the Oklahoma State Court of Civil Appeals and the summary judgment was reversed.
 Interestingly, after numerous alleged threats and bullying tactics by Hearst against CRR and CRR legal counsel, Hearst abruptly resigned as general counsel for the CLO, just two days after the state court of civil appeals denied the CLO request for appeal of the reversed judgment.
 It appears Mr. Hearst, who reportedly masterminded the seizure of the CRR property and the rush to judgment in its subsequent sale, knowing it was on appeal, understood the writing on the wall and made himself scarce before the inevitable invitation for a trip to the woodshed by his superiors.

-Attorney Whitten however, persisted in his efforts to gain control of the CRR property, despite the fact the CLO judgment was reversed and he and his brother in law Robert Newman had been sued by CRR in June 2011, for trespassing and causing damage to CRR property.
+Attorney Whitten however, persisted in his efforts to gain control of the CRR property, despite the fact the CLO judgment was reversed and he and his brother-in-law Robert Newman had been sued by CRR in June 2011, for trespassing and causing damage to CRR property.